 Read more: How to get Android 8.0 AOSP on the Galaxy S9

 Another notable change is how Samsung is differentiating the two devices.
 While last year’s devices both featured a single camera and 4 GB of RAM, that’s not the case this year.
 Spending the extra ~$120 on the Galaxy S9 Plus will get you an extra 2 GB of RAM (to 6 GB total) which matches the Galaxy Note 8.
 It also has a dual camera system, where the S9 just has a single shooter.

 Despite their differences, the devices are largely the same.
 Both feature the brand new Qualcomm Snapdragon 845 processor that promises better performance and better battery life.
 Both have all-day battery life and Android Oreo on board, along with Samsung’s own software enhancements.

-The devices feature Google’s vision for the Android operating system.
+The devices feature Google’s vision for the Android operating system, running the most build available at Android 9 Pie.
 The small additions that Google has added into pure Android make the Pixel devices a joy to use and some of the fastest and smoothest on the market.
 If there’s one thing Google does right, it’s software.

 Another thing that Google absolutely nailed is the speaker setup.
 While they aren’t the loudest in history, they sound great and speakers pointed toward you are always going to sound better than ones pointed away from you.
 We absolutely love the speakers on the Google Pixel 2 XL.